 All FHS students take a core set of foundational courses spanning the continuum of prevention and intervention.
-However, students complete their training through additional courses that emphasize either prevention science or direct service (see the figure below).
+However, students complete their program through one of our three tracks: Fundamentals, Prevention Science, or Direct Service Intensive (see the figure below).

-By default, all FHS students are admitted into the Prevention Science (PS) emphasis and must declare to the Direct Service Intensive (DSI) emphasis if they choose that option.
-Instructions for how to declare the DSI emphasis are provided in this Handbook.
+By default, all FHS students are admitted into the Fundamentals (Fund) track and must declare the Prevention Science (PS) or Direct Service Intensive (DSI) track if they choose that option.
+The declaration process for the PS and DSI track are provided in this Handbook (see pg.
+12).

-Comparing the Prevention Science (PS) and Direct Service Intensive (DSI) Emphases
+Comparing the Fundamentals, Prevention Science, and Direct Service Intensive Tracks